Skip to content

 await handle_event(message.data)

-• Increasing max_messages without monitoring memory.
+• Increasing max_messages without observing memory growth.

 Recap